nickw444/nickw-flask-utils/docs/source/packages/token_auth.rst

 Motivation
 ~~~~~~~~~~

-Building applications that require authentication and protection is common
+Building applications that require authentication and protection is almost always necessary.
-at TwoPi Code.

 We've found the most practical token exchange implementation exists with 2
 different kinds of tokens and the following authentication flow:

     1. A user performs a ``POST`` to a login endpoint ``/api/v1/login`` with
        their credentials.
     2. The API validates these credentials, and begins the token exchange process.
        The API generates a **refresh token**, and stores it.
 This token must have
        all the information required to generate a **shortlived token**.
 A
        **shortlived token** is then generated.
 A possible response from this
        endpoint could be:

        .. code-block:: json